lumiere000/blog/_posts/2018-04-03-docker_exec.md

 rpc error: code = 2 desc = oci runtime error: exec failed: container_linux.go:247: starting container process caused "exec: \"bash\": executable file not found in $PATH"

+this error may appear when your container doesn't have /bin/bash

 solution :

 use